-Registering through Escargot means you are not specifically tied to using a Microsoft account.
+Registering through Escargot means you are not tied to using an account associated with a specific chat service.
 This means you can sign up using any email address, be it Hotmail, Outlook, Gmail or any other email provider.
-I just used my Hotmail address for authenticity's sake because why not?
-It's MSN, after all!

-All versions of MSN messenger are supported, from Windows Live Messenger 8.5 all the way down to the very early MSN 1.0 from 1999.
+If, like me, you pine for the simplar days of MSN, many versions of MSN and Windows Live messenger are supported, from Windows Live Messenger 2009 all the way down to the very early MSN 1.0 from 1999.

 It is free to sign up and use.
 And when I say free, I mean Free For Life!
 No nasty hidden subscription fees or premium features.
-Just the glorious MSN Messenger you know and love.
+Just the glorious IM clients you know and love.

 All though Windows Live Messenger has an advertisement placeholder (it's the same program, after all), there will never actually be any ads that show up.
 This is actually an additional upside to Escargot, since they can't show ads for legal reasons anyway.
 Think about it.
 Microsoft would wipe Escargot off the face of the earth if they found out that money was being made from their services.

-Those still using Windows XP might have difficulties signing into MSN versions higher than version 3 through Escargot.
-I don't think this is an issue with Escargot per se, but rather it is an issue with the way the patched MSN Messenger clients authenticate themselves with their servers.
-Windows XP has known SSL certificate issues anyway, so this comes as no surprise.
-However, if I find a fix or a solution is implemented , I will update this article accordingly.
+Those still using Windows XP might have difficulties signing into MSN versions higher than version 3 through Escargot in the form of an 80048821 error.
+I don't think this is an issue with Escargot per se, but rather it is an issue with the way the patched MSN and Windows Live Messenger clients authenticate themselves with their servers.
+Fortunately, I have found a way to defeat this error!
 If you're using Windows 7, Windows 8.1 or Windows 10, however, everything should work fine.

 Versions of MSN Messenger prior to version 5 use an insecure password encryption method.
+The offered Yahoo!
+Messenger 5.0 and 5.5 clients also use insecure password storage methods.
 This means they might not be viable options for those who are paranoid about data security.

 Tab to the email address field and type your email address.
 Remember, it can be any email address!

-During the registration procedure, you can decide to enable support for older MSN versions prior to version 5.0.
-Just remember that versions prior to 5.0 use MD5 hashing which is an insecure encryption method!
+During the registration procedure, you can decide to enable support for older MSN versions prior to version 5.0 as well as Yahoo!
+Messenger support.
+Just remember that these frontends use an insecure encryption method!
+It is therefore advised that you use a throwaway account for these frontends.

 Finally, click the create account button.
 Your registration is now complete!